Needle in a Haystack: Finding the Elusive Arabian Leopard

 Scientist, Arabian Leopard Initiative

 Are we looking in the right spot?
 In the vast, arid landscape of Saudi Arabia, leopards have roamed for hundreds of years.
-Now, they are Critically Endangered, with just 150 estimated to be left in the wild.
+Now, they are Critically Endangered, with fewer than 120 estimated to be left in the wild.
 The last one sighted in Saudi Arabia was found dead in 2014, poisoned by a local farmer.
 In 2020, Panthera began to support the work of The Royal Commission for AlUla who established the Arabian Leopard Initiative to locate and conserve any remaining leopards in the country.
 The first challenge was to find them.
 Where do you start looking when they could be anywhere in a 400,000 square kilometer range?

 Historically, Arabian leopards lived along the length of the western coast of Saudi Arabia.
 This vast region consists of steep escarpments with deep wadis (valleys), as well as rocky desert plains.
 Surveying this entire range would be impossible — we needed to narrow down our search area to regions that are most likely to be home to leopards.
 To do this, we had to understand what factors affect where leopards live.
 And to do that, we needed data from other leopards that live in similar arid landscapes.